| One of the key

 volume of water at a specified temperature.
 This measurement is usually measured using a Hydrometer.
 The specific gravity of a fully charged GB

 Industrial Battery is the industry standard of 1.285.
+Specific gravity is

 used as an indicator of the state of charge of a cell or battery.
 However,